SanaGPT/mini-transformer/README.md

 Features :

-Encoder-decoder implementation with multi-head attention
+decoder-only implementation with multi-head attention

-Trainable on small datasets with limited computational resources
+includes RLHF , memory and CPU optimization Tricks

 Clean, annotated code for study and modification

+contains dynamic learning to handle new lexicon

 Performance :